 PoE.
-Connect power and data using a single cable, plugged into the camera Ethernet port.
-The PoE supplied equipment must be compliant with IEEE 802.3af.
+Connect power and data using an Ethernet cable plugged into the camera Ethernet port.
+The PoE supplied equipment must be compliant with IEEE 802.3AF.

 Direct DC Input.
 Use only a UL/CSA-approved LPS or NEC Class 2 power source with a 12 VDC 1A AC adapter (not supplied).
+The power source must have a wired plug connector with the correct polarity (+ve center).
 Connect to the camera through the 12 VDC socket.
 This connector is a 2.1 mm positive center jack.